J-Lee12/CS396ArtificialLife/README.md

 ## The way the simulator works
 1. we call search.py, it creates an instance of the parallel hillclimber
 2. we evaluate the parents (do this step population size times)
 3. We run Run_Simulation()
 4. This calls the robot constructor with the specified ID
 5. Robot gets the sensor values and updates its neural network values to what is included in brainID.nndf
 6. The robot then acts based on the values given
 7. prints the fitness of that robot in a file
 8. We then create a copy of the parent and then mutate it
 9. after doing steps a-e again, we check if the children or parent had a better fitness and select the one that did
 10. Run steps 3-9 Generationsize times
 11. Select the robot that had the best fitness and then simulate that one.

+**for each run, each body, brain, and fitness file will be saved so that they can replayed**

 #### TO RUN ####
 1. Switch to branch finalproject-try1